Vacuum Extraction Complications

 On the other hand, these studies also found that the risk of maternal complications — especially vaginal tears — is higher with the use of forceps.

-Doctors are responsible for choosing the assistive device that is best for the mother and her baby.
+Doctors are responsible for choosing the assistive device that is best for the mother and baby.

 Birth Injury Support Team